sammyfort/fortphp/README.md

  use Fort\PHP\Str;

-$string = 'Fort is a brilliant !';
+$string = 'Transporter is a brilliant !';

 $replaced = Str::replace('brilliant', 'genius', $string);

-// Fort is a genius !
+// Transporter is a genius !

 ```